- “If someone says no, you are asking the wrong person.”

 And that is what education is about.
 Not just voting, but being an educated voter.
 I am looking for leaders who implement solutions to dollar-for-dollar … minute-for-minute.
 Such as for every dollar that is given in food stamps, one minute is given working in community gardens to grow fresh food.
 Or one minute is given reading to your own children and your neighbors.
 Just returned from my volunteer school tutoring.
 One child told me she had 12 sisters and 1 brother.
 Another said she had not read one book all summer and spent her time playing video games.
 Thinking maybe my time should be spent on home visits to train parents on how to tutor their kids and create container gardens.
 I was talking to a charter school coordinator at the 2018 Children at Risk Summit and she said every teacher is required to make a home visit.
 Wonder if there is a volunteer opportunity to support teachers in home visits.
 Wonder if we can find a “Power of Ten” solution.
 Something worth more than eighty times eighty dollars.

 I am a realist, looking for politicians who are doers.
 Politicians with a track record of implementing action plans.
 Does not matter if Republican or Democrat.
-Although I lean to Republican philosophy, I did support and vote for Hubert Vo who defeated Talmedge Heflin, as Hubert helped me with my first SBOE petition to get math count as a math credit.
+Although I lean to Republican philosophy, I did support and vote for Hubert Vo who defeated Talmedge Heflin, as Hubert volunteered in our community and continued to help me with my first SBOE petition to get math count as a math credit.